LezWatch/wordcamp-US-2017/markdown.md

 A Fresh Coat of Paint

 Note: The primary goal of the redo, which is much what the site looks like today, was mobile first.
 The code was broken out into template parts, with a lot of consideration to DRY code.
 Things were hookable, repeatable, echo-able, and so on.
 It also had to be portable, so when we moved to another new theme, we could swap it out as painlessly as possible.
-That meant moving code from the theme to MU Plugins and a special per-site plugin.
+That meant moving code from the theme to a plugin.